Rarámuri: Food

-Tesgüino and Tesgüinadas festivals
+Batári/Paciki(Tesgüino) and Community Events(Tesgüinadas)

-Tesgüino is a fermented drink made year round from sprouted corn.
-Sometimes it is also made with still-green stalks, fruits of certain cactuses, shrubs, wheat, and trees when corn is sparse.
+Batári(Tesgüino is the Spanish given name) is a fermented drink made year round from sprouted corn.
+Sometimes it is also made with still-green stalks(known as "Paciki" when made this way), fruits of certain cactuses, shrubs, wheat, and trees when corn is sparse.
 The process begins by malting the corn and spreading it in a shallow basket covered with pine needles each day for four or five days.
 It is kept moist until the corn sprouts by which time the starch in the corn has been converted into smaller sugars.
 It is then mashed and boiled for eight hours.
 Varied herbs are ground up and mixed with water into a paste which is then fermented overnight by fire.
 Then the paste is combined with the corn liquid and fermented for another three to four days.
-Partaking of the alcoholic beverage usually takes place soon after its preparation, as the tesgüino can spoil within 24 hours.
+Partaking of the alcoholic beverage usually takes place soon after its preparation, as the Batári can spoil within 24 hours.

-Gatherings for celebrations, races, and religious ceremonies often take place with tesgüinadas, a Tarahumara-style beer festival.
-These gatherings take place all year round, but most happen in winter, and are the social events between the neighboring Tarahumara people.
-Tesgüinada events include rain fiestas, harvest ceremonies, curing fiestas, Guadalupe Fiesta, Holy Week, races, and Sunday gatherings.
+Rarámuri communal gatherings for traditional footraces (rarajípare and ariwete), collective work parties (nateba), and religious ceremonies are centered around the sharing of batári.
+While these events occur year-round, many take place during the winter post-harvest season to strengthen social ties between neighboring communities.
+"Tesgüinada" events include rain fiestas, harvest ceremonies, curing fiestas, Guadalupe Fiesta, Holy Week, races, and Sunday gatherings.
 Some of these events take place during and after communal activities, for example when neighbors help one another's families with their fields or build large structures like granaries, houses, and corrals.
 The harvest and rain ceremonies take place during the farming months to ensure a good crop season.
 These events also require either a shaman, curandero, or chanter.
-The job of the shaman and curandero are purely religious, as the curandero is there to diagnose and to heal the sick of the community, and chanters lead the tesgüinadas in chants and rhythms to accompany the ceremonies.
+The job of the shaman and curandero are purely religious, as the curandero is there to diagnose and to heal the sick of the community, and chanters lead the community in chants and rhythms to accompany the ceremonies.